imysryasir/-Gensyn_Node_Guide_For_Mobile-Linux-Mac/README.md

 * Now It will promt `Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N]` Enter `N`

-* If it prompts a or b, Select a and then 0.5 or 1.5 DONE.